Chart Color Schemes

 Harrisdale features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 87.7% of all households, including 57.7% couples with children, 19.0% couples without children, and 9.9% single parent families.
-Non-family households comprise the remaining 12.3%, with lone person households at 10.9% and group households making up 1.4% of the total.
-The median household size is 3.2 people, larger than the Greater Perth average of 2.6.
+Families make up the vast majority of households at 87.7%, consisting of 57.7% couples with children, 19.0% couples without children, and 9.9% single parents.
+The remaining 12.3% are non-family households, with lone person households representing 10.9% and group households making up 1.4% of the total.
+The median household size of 3.2 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households